aemmenet/polylab/README.md

 1 x Qwiic® connector

 ### Power Supply Connectors
-Barrel Jack  7-15V DC, 3.5*1.3mm
+Barrel Jack  7-12V DC, 3.5*1.3mm (AMS1117-5.0)
 MicroUSB (CH340N USB to UART converter)
 JST PH 2.0  for LiPo battery (MCP73831 charge controller)
 6 pin UPDI-target-header

 This board is still a work in progress.
-There is a list of about 25 changes or improvenents for the next version.
+There is a list of about 25 changes or improvements for the next version.

 ### Planned: